Recognizing and Developing Your Children's Special Talents

-- Let children know that success is possible and that they will benefit from trying their best in school and other activities.
-Let them know that you expect them to try their best.
+Let them know that success is possible and that they will benefit from trying their best in school and other activities.

 - Or focus on an important topic to your child, such as what he or she did in art class that day.

 Help them develop those skills or find out where they can learn more.

-- Take your children to places where they can learn.
 Schedule trips to museums, the library, or bookstores, especially when children's events are planned.

-- Encourage community service with an organization or cause that is meaningful for your children.
+Encourage service with an organization or cause that is meaningful for your children.
 This may allow your children to develop a deeper understanding or mastery of their interests and learn about responsibility and commitments.

-- Enlist a mentor in your family or community who can help your children develop their talents and serve as a role model.
+Welcome help from someone in your family or community who can help your children develop their talents and serve as a role model.

 Work with teachers and school counselors to gain a better understanding of your child's learning style, strengths, and weaknesses.

 Author: Healthwise Staff

-Kathleen Romito, MD - Family Medicine
+Kathleen Romito MD - Family Medicine

-Adam Husney, MD - Family Medicine
+Adam Husney MD - Family Medicine